-To my great shame now, I soon acquired a job at the Royal Free Hospital in the gynaecology ward where abortions were done.
+To my great shame now, I soon acquired a job at the Royal Free Hospital in the gynaecology ward where abortions were performed.
 Many years later I had to repent for this and have been a passionate pro-lifer ever since.
 Even then I didn’t like seeing those tiny dead bodies in a cold kidney dish.
 But I was ignorant.
 Blessedly I was released from that hospital five months later.

 During that time I went out sporadically with Chris, with whom Michael and I travelled in South America.
 I had found him living in Brixton.
 It was also during this period I wrote a poem about my daughter Ranyhyn.
 She wasn’t actually born until four years later!
 I had named her a couple of years before after a herd of horses in a trilogy of books Michael and I had owned in Sydney.
 We all loved the stories so much I told myself if I ever have a daughter that will be her name.
 The books were by Stephen Donaldson and called The Chronicles of Thomas Covenant the Unbeliever.

 Chris wanted me to travel to Europe with him.
 But I had met a New Zealand girl named Julie in the first hotel in which we stayed on our arrival in London.
 Julie and I became best friends.
 Her plans were to hitch-hike around Europe and I wanted into that.
 I tried to let Chris down gently–over the phone, I’d always had a hard time catching him in the flesh.
 Our relationship was never deep enough to tell how he felt about anything, especially me.
 So I went off with Julie on our merry way.
 How glad I am now I did.
 Or Ranyhyn would never have been born.
 And I would never have met Bruce.
 Funnily enough at different times Michael and Bruce both lived on the same road in Queens Park, and it was on that road Ranyhyn was conceived.

 It was exciting to be ‘let out’ of London at last.
-And as I was well past relationships–they only seemed to lead to heartbreak–I decided not to have anymore.
+And as I was well past relationships–they only seemed to lead to heartbreak–I decided not to have any more.
 That year, 1983, became therefore what I later termed ‘My Year of Living Dangerously’.
 No ties.
 Just fun, was my motto.

 It was summer, sunny, and hot.
-First stop: Running of the Bulls, Pamplona, Spain, via the ferry at Southampton.
+First stop: Running of the Bulls, Pamplona, Spain via the ferry at Southampton.
 We obtained a lift through Spain with an English truckie.
 In his cab I left my hat.
 So if he is ever reading this, please contact me.
 I’d love it back, though I cannot remember what it looked like or why I loved it so much.
 That was only 30 odd years ago!

 Arriving Pamplona, so excited we were fit to burst, Julie and I set up my old blue tent in the first campsite we found.
 Then we hitched a lift into town to go to the bank.
 Enroute, who should we see walking along the road but Michael.
 Also in the group was Steve from Balranald in NSW I’d met and hit it off with in the Spanish Consulate in London as Julie and I got our visas.
 Poor Julie had been forgotten as Steve and I launched into one of those fresh-just-met-animated-hey-he/she’s-really-cute type of conversations.